NikosAlexandris/i.landsat8.swlst/README.md

-*i.landsat8.swlst* is an implementation of the robust and practical Slit-Window (SW) algorithm estimating land surface temperature (LST), from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.
+*i.landsat8.swlst* is an implementation of a practical Slit-Window (SW) algorithm, estimating land surface temperature (LST), from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.

+## Description

+The components of the algorithm estimating LST values are at-satellite brightness temperature (BT); land surface emissivity (LSE); and the coefficients of the main Split-Window equation (SWC).

+LSEs are derived from an established look-up table linking the FROM-GLC classification scheme to average emissivities.
+The NDVI and the FVC are *not* computed each time an LST estimation is requested.
+Read [0] for details.

+The SWC depend on each pixel's column water vapor (CWV).
+CWV values are retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2]. **Note**, the spatial discontinuity found in the images of the retrieved CWV, is attributed to the data gap in the images caused by stray light outside of the FOV of the TIRS instrument [2]

+At-satellite brightness temperatures are derived from the TIRS channels 10 and
+11. Prior to any processing, these are filtered for clouds and their quantized digital numbers converted to at-satellite temperature values.

 To produce an LST map, the algorithm requires at minimum: